apache/zeppelin/docs/interpreter/spark.md

 To learn more about dynamic form, checkout [Dynamic Form](../manual/dynamicform.html).

-### Per note session
+### Separate Interpreter for each note

-In 'Per note session' mode, SparkInterpreter creates scala compiler per each notebook.
+In 'Separate Interpreter for each note' mode, SparkInterpreter creates scala compiler per each notebook.
 However it still shares the single SparkContext.

 ## Setting up Zeppelin with Kerberos
 Logical setup with Zeppelin, Kerberos Distribution Center (KDC), and Spark on YARN: